shawnlawson/XAI-Visual-Guts/ML_Realtime_Setup.md

 On the computer I was using, I needed to remove the preinstalled Nvidia Frameview and disable the graphics driver and PhysX.
 The graphics driver that shipped with the computer was not compatible with the CUDA and PyTorch tools I needed to use.
 I downgraded my driver to v471.41.
 Not all computers will need to do this.
 I downloaded and installed the 11.2 version of the [CUDA Toolkit](https://developer.nvidia.com/cuda-11.2.0-download-archive) for windows.
 This [guide](https://docs.nvidia.com/cuda/archive/11.2.0/cuda-installation-guide-microsoft-windows/index.html) is also quite helpful

 I installed a 3.9 version of [python](https://www.python.org/downloads/release/python-3913/).
 Again I was not intending to have multiple installs, so I did not use MiniConda or Conda.
 Also, for real-time use in TD, I found it easier to have the system path variables point at a single python install.
 Then installed the [pip](https://pip.pypa.io/en/stable/installation/) package manager.
 Next up, the PyTorch libs and the GPU CUDA handles.
-I used windows powershell to access the command line, because the commands are unix based rather than dos based.
+I used windows powershell to access the command line, because the commands are unix based (more familiar to me) rather than dos based.
 I ran the below command or could be acquired from [here](https://pytorch.org/get-started/locally/).

 ```bash
 > pip install torch==1.10.1+cu111 torchvision==0.11.2+cu111 torchaudio==0.10.1 -f https://download.pytorch.org/whl/torch_stable.html
 ```